katieloesch/hunting-buddy/README.md

 #### 2. Clone the repository:

-- Run the following commandn in your terminal to clone the repository:

 ```zsh
 git clone https://github.com/katieloesch/hunting-buddy.git
 ```

 #### 3. Navigate to the project directory:

-- Change into the project directory to install the necessary dependencies:
+- Navigate into the project directory to install the necessary dependencies:

 ```zsh
 cd hunting-buddy